 4. What could be the potential consequences of these clauses?

-Given that the provisions regarding identification, implementation of redressal mechanism and schemes are currently vague, at least till the time the rules are framed, I see no force in Act; and the likelihood of any protection or welfare being given to a trans-person appears to be bleak.
-Further, with punishment of only 6 months to 2 years for an offence against a trans-person, which is higher in the IPC for an offence against a woman or a man, the law has brought their agency at a level lower than other sexes.
+Given that the provisions regarding identification and implementation of redressal mechanisms and schemes are currently vague, at least till the time the rules are framed, I see no force in Act; and the likelihood of any protection or welfare being given to a trans-person appears to be bleak.
+Further, with the punishment of only 6 months to 2 years for an offence against a trans-person, which is higher in the IPC for an offence against a woman or a man, the law has brought their agency at a level lower than other sexes.
 It appears to entrench them within the system but without giving them equal treatment.
-Further, the Act nowhere mentions that any other gender specific laws are also equally applicable to trans-persons.
+Further, the Act nowhere mentions that any other gender-specific laws are also equally applicable to trans persons.
 For instance – will trans-women also get maternity benefits under the Maternity Benefits Act, 1961 if they decide to adopt a child, similar to a female employee?